KES Logo

 Lyra Communication system

-For the communication subsystem, we designed a custom 433 MHz transceiver built around the TI CC1200 low‑power RF chip, paired with an AVR microcontroller for configuration, control, and telemetry handling.
+As mentioned above I served as the communtications team leed in Lyra for the GHOST mission.
+For the project, we designed a custom 433 MHz transceiver built around the TI CC1200 low‑power RF chip, paired with an AVR microcontroller for configuration, control, and telemetry handling.
 The PCB shown is our custom transceiver module, which served both as the on‑board transmitter in the satellite and as the ground‑station receiver.

-The design required RF layout, impedance‑controlled routing, and close collaboration between hardware and firmware teams.
+The design required RF layout on PCB level, impedance‑controlled routing, and close collaboration between hardware and firmware teams.
 The result was a compact 433 MHz communication system made for CubeSat operation and capable of supporting the mission’s full communication link.

 Description